 "ATTENTION! - Four Inconsistent Teachings Of the One Cup, Non-bread Breakers."-this heading is found in the Nov.-Dec. issue of "The Reasoner" by C. W. Mickey of Tulia, Texas.
-In reading the article we find there are indeed four inconsistencies, and all four are on the part of C. W. Mickey.
+In reading the article we find there are indeed four inconsistencies, and all four are on the part of C: W. Mickey.
 It is our purpose to show his reasoning to be spurious and deceitful, designed to mislead the innocent and uphold error.
 In writing, Brother Mickey was frank, firm and courteous.
 We will try to emulate this pattern in answering his folly.

-According to Brother Mickey, our first alleged in consistency is (1).
+According to Brother Mickey, our first alleged inconsistency is (1).
 "They teach that the 'cup' represents the New Testament; yet have many New Testaments in the building, but only one cup.
 (To be consistent with their false doctrine, they could only have one Bible in each church building at any given time)."

-Long ago protagonists who believed in more than one cup in the communion, and who were both hones and informed, ceased to use this line of reasoning.
+Long ago protagonists who believed in more than one cup in the communion, and who were both honest and informed, ceased to use this line of reasoning.
 For what reason?
-Because THEY TOO believe the cup which is or represents the New Testament is some ing by this line of reasoning they could have a plurality Brother Mickey's innuendo is this.
-If we use one curshave come up with a new great clencher. (literal drinking vessel) to represent the one testamental.
-In conjunction with what has been said, this might while at the same time having several testaments ince added.
-There is only one lamb of God, Jesus.
-Under on the table?
+Because THEY TOO believe the cup which is or represents the New Testament is something, though not a literal drinking vessel.
+And THEY TOO have more than one Bible in each church building. thus putting them in the embarrassing position of agreeing by this line of reasoning they could have a plurality of whatever they thought represented the New Testament on the Lord's Table.
+There is just ONE NEW TESTAMENT represented on the Lord's Table regard less of what one believes about the cup.
+However Brother Mickey's innuendo is this.
+If we use one cut (literal drinking vessel) to represent the one testament while at the same time having several testaments it the building, why would it hurt to have a few more cup on the table?
 A man that cannot see the difference between Bibles in the audience and the cup used in the Lord's supper to picture the one New Testament surely needs a spiritual cataract operation.

 What does Brother Mickey think the cup is in Luke 22:20?
 Those he "borrowed" his argument from think it is not a literal drinking vessel but rather the fruit of the vine or the blood.
 They in reality make the passage read nonsense or "This blood (cup) is the New Testament in my blood."
 So according to Brother Mickey's position, if the fruit of the vine is the New Testament and he has several Bibles in the audience, then he can have several fruits of the vine to represent the one testament on the Lord's table.
 Does he believe this?
 No!
-Then why try to saddle us with somethingthat he won't accept himself?
+Then why try to saddle us with something that he won't accept himself?
 And who is consistent?
 Those who use one cup to represent the one New Testament, or those who use many cups to picture the one testament and WHO TRY TO JUSTIFY THE USE OF MORE THAN ONE CUP ON THE GROUNDS THAT MORE THAN ONE BIBLE IS IN THE AUDIENCE?
 And if this isn't what Brother Mickey is trying to do, then pray tell me what he is trying to prove?